What is a Bridge Loan?

 The company was able to realize the deal, and after eight months to refinance with a buy to let loan.
 The bridging loan facility was with no exit fees and without early repayment charges (ERC’s).

-Bridge Short Term Example 3: Investor Completes an Auction Purchase With a Bridge Loan
+Example 3: Investor Completes an Auction Purchase With a Short Term Bridge

 A property investor needed £570,000 to complete an auction purchase.
 The investor had been served a notice to end and his time frame to complete was less than three weeks.